Effective Stormwater Quality Solutions

 The StormChamber System as a Water Quality Device

 When investing in stormwater systems, it’s important to not only consider the requirements for storage, but also consider the standards for water quality BMP and exceed them.
-When combined with SedimenTrap, other stormchamber system can match or exceed the expectations for sediment maintenance at such efficiency.
+When combined with SedimenTrap, our StormChamber system can match or exceed the expectations for sediment maintenance at such efficiency.

 The SedimenTrap is designed to fit perfectly into the first and last row receiving water in the StormChamber.
 While the first trap captures most of the sediments and other pollutants, some will invariably escape, which is why the second SedimenTrap is placed in the final row.
 The use of a filtration system on both ends of the StormChamber is what makes it one of the most unique yet effective storm water systems in the marketplace today.
 Anything that passes through the first filter will quickly be caught and trapped in the second one.

 The nation’s leading experts in ecology, biology, and land development combined minds to create stormwater systems that truly break down pollutants to natural and non-toxic byproducts so that it can be safely reused and redistributed.
 In fact, the EPA Technology Fact sheet even details the process of how technologically advanced filtration systems can break down pollutants into safe micro-organisms in the pollution abatement process.
 To learn more about this, be sure to read the EPA’s A Citizen’s Guide to Monitored Natural Attenuation.
 Further reports also show that infiltration devices maintain the highest levels of cleanliness, pollutant extraction, and quality enhancement.
 To see exactly how this works, review the Technical Memorandum as presented by the Naval Facilities Engineering Service Center.